 There is an afternoon of leisure time.
-You can participate in golf, tennis, a Seal Cruise or just enjoy the beach.
-We'll let you know the costs of golf and tennis when you arrive.
+You can participate in golf, tennis, a cruise or just enjoy the beach.
+We'll let you know the costs of golf and tennis if you are interested.

 All lodging and meals during the seminar are covered by the sponsor as long as participants attend all required sessions and meals.
 A portion of the participants' transportation costs to the Cape Cod area will be covered by the Weidenbaum Center.
 Other costs incurred during the seminar such as long-distance phone calls or additional food and beverage service must be paid by participants.